Headquarters

 Unique Opportunities

 After experimenting with a bunch of ways to create a map broken up by verticality, I ultimately decided to have different portions of the map be at different altitudes as shown in my concept art above.
-While maps like “Icebox” adds verticality to the game by creating objective sites with multiple layers, their overall map layouts are flat.
+While maps like "Icebox" add verticality to the game by creating objective sites with multiple layers, their overall map layouts are flat.
 Having a map layout divided by its verticality creates two vastly different playstyles for players to approach each bomb site.
 When approaching the “A” bomb site, due to the site being at the lowest point of the map, players will have the advantage of scouting out the site before attacking.
 This will allow attackers to easily flush out spots where enemies can hide but will make them more vulnerable when moving onto the site.
 In contrast to this, the “B” bombsite, which is at the highest part of the map, will have inclined slopes that lead to the detonation area.
 Players can use the slopes as cover to only make their heads viewable.
 This will also naturally create a plant site where the players will have more coverage while on the site itself.

 Paper Sketches